base-org/pessimism/docs/architecture/engine.markdown

 ## Heuristic Session

-An heuristic session refers to the execution and representation of a single heuristic.
-An heuristic session is uniquely identified by a `SUUID` and is associated with a single `PUUID`.
-An heuristic session is created by the `EngineManager` when a user requests to run an active session.
+A heuristic session refers to the execution and representation of a single heuristic.
+A heuristic session is uniquely identified by a `SUUID` and is associated with a single `PUUID`.
+A heuristic session is created by the `EngineManager` when a user requests to run an active session.
 The `EngineManager` will create a new `HeuristicSession` and pass it to the `RiskEngine` to be executed.
 The `RiskEngine` will then execute the heuristic session and return an `InvalidationOutcome` to the `EngineManager`.
 The `EngineManager` will then create an `Alert` using the `InvalidationOutcome` and publish it to the Alerting system.

 ## Session UUID (SUUID)